Ressim16/LncRNAs/README.md

 ## Master in Bioinformatics, Reda Zahri
 ### Course RNA-sequencing, January 2024

-Group 1 : Analysis of Paraclonala and Parental cell types.
+Group 1 : Analysis of Paraclonal and Parental cell types.

 All the files and outputs obtained while using modules from vital-it and/or analyzing in Bash are located in the IBU cluster under : /data/courses/rnaseq_course/lncRNAs/Project2/users/rzahri

 Files used with R locally are all pushed into this GitHub project (step 5 and 7)

 ### Content of the different folders in the IBU cluster : (relevant for the processes during the report)
-Indeed, many output files were made from error while progressing and ameliorating in the steps analysis
+Indeed, many output files were made from mistakes and error that helped us progressing in and ameliorating the steps analysis

 #### 1) Read quality : /data/courses/rnaseq_course/lncRNAs/Project2/users/rzahri/step1
   - 3_2_L3_R1_001_DID218YBevN6_fastqc.html